CodeManMike/Factorio-Infested/Readme.md

 ### Infected Engineer Progression
 - Initially human but visibly infected, gaining biological enhancements over time
 - Starts with standard Factorio buildings that show signs of infestation
-- Eventually transforms into a Hive Overlord with enhanced abilities:
+- Eventually transforms into a a completely mutated Overlord with enhanced abilities:
   - Slower movement speed than the standard engineer
   - Better mining capabilities (using tentacles)
   - Natural resistance to certain damage types
   - Can see further (higher vision range)
   - Larger inventory (biological storage sacs)
+  - can fly

 ### Resource Integration
 - Traditional Factorio resources are infused with biomass to create specialized hive materials: